 Looking for picture perfect highlights to grace your gorgeous dark skin tone?
 Read on for ideas on hair highlights for dark skin that will complement your complexion!

-Blonde highlights for dark skin
+Blonde highlights for dark skin tones

-Brunette highlights for dark skin
+Brunette highlights for dark skin tones

-Medium brown skin: If you've got medium brown skin and cool undertones, the best highlights (and lowlights) for your hair are shades of coffee, chocolate or mocha.
-Or try a combination of all of them, they certainly sound delicious!
+Medium brown skin tonesIf you've got medium brown skin and cool undertones, the best highlights (and lowlights) for your hair are shades of coffee, chocolate or mocha.
+Alternatively, try a delicious combination of all of them for even more depth to your hair!

-Dark brown /black skin: Dark brown and black skin colours look incredible with deep red, and dark mahogany highlights.
+Dark brown and black skin tonesDark brown and black skin colours look incredible with deep red, and dark mahogany highlights.
 You could even throw in a hint of purple to add depth to your hair.